Rumen Cholakov

 • Acting for Tribe Payments Ltd in a contractual dispute with Incruises International LLC in relation to the provision of payments software, as sole counsel.

-• Acting for a pro bono client in a commercial dispute for breach of contract and unjust enrichment, as sole counsel.
+• Acting for a pro bono client in a commercial dispute for breach of contract and unjust enrichment, which was resolved after a beneficial settlement, as sole counsel.

 • Acting for British Car Auctions Ltd in relation to a claim brought by Beckside 4X4 Limited in relation to the auction of a vehicle, successfully obtaining an unless order for non-payment of costs in a previous related claim.